-Dust RGB identifies aviation ceiling hazard at KFMN: This 7-minute micro-lesson of the Dust RGB application to a meso-scale event that impacted the ceiling conditions at the Farmington, New Mexico airport (i.e. TAF site).
+Dust RGB identifies aviation ceiling hazard at KFMN: This seven-minute micro-lesson of the dust RGB application to a mesoscale event that impacted the ceiling conditions at the Farmington, New Mexico airport (i.e. TAF site).
 Observations at the site and the changes to the TAF are highlighted.
-The lesson also illustrates the value of the Dust RGB with the GOES visible and MODIS/VIIRS true color imagery.
+The lesson also illustrates the value of the dust RGB with the GOES visible and MODIS/VIIRS true color imagery.

-MODIS Fog Product: This brief, 7-minute training module highlights the use of the MODIS spectral difference, or fog product.
-The module presents user-provided examples gathered during the Fall 2008 evaluation period.
+MODIS Fog Product: This brief, seven-minute training module highlights the use of the MODIS spectral difference, or fog product.
+The module presents user-provided examples gathered during the fall 2008 evaluation period.

-NESDIS GOES-R QPE (pdf): This short reference guide describes the NESDIS GOES-R Quantitative Precipitation Estimation product suite in the context of operations.
-GOES-R QPE uses both IR and microwave data to retrieve rainfall rates in both the GOES-East and GOES-West domains, and the mechanics of this algorithm are briefly described.
+NESDIS GOES-R QPE (pdf): This short reference guide describes the NESDIS GOES-R quantitative precipitation estimation product suite in the context of operations.
+GOES-R QPE uses both infrared and microwave data to retrieve rainfall rates in both the GOES East and GOES West domains, and the mechanics of this algorithm are briefly described.
 The rainrate and accumulation products are shown in a number of operationally-based examples, demonstrating the uses of GOES-R QPE in different regions and environments.